joglr/joglr/README.md

 ## [Projects](#projects)

+This is an incomplete list of projects that I have either collaborated on or made myself.
+<br/><br/>

 | &nbsp; | Year | Project                                                 | Description                       |
 | ------ | ---- | ------------------------------------------------------- | --------------------------------- |
 | 🌍     | 2021 | [Kortomatic](https://kortomatic.com/)                   | Spatial GIS in the browser        |